Thirtyseven

-Thirtyseven is an American pop punk band from Dallas, Texas.
+Thirtyseven was an American pop punk band from Dallas, Texas.
 The band started making music in 2010.
 The band released a studio album, This Is What I Want, in 2013, with Blood and Ink Records.
 They have disbanded as confirmed by Dylan Russell in April 2020.

 Background

-Thirtyseven is a pop punk band from Dallas, Texas.
-Their members include Moses Campos (guitar, vocals), Dylan Russell (bass, vocals), and Brandon Culpepper (drums, backing vocals).
+Thirtyseven was a pop punk band from Dallas, Texas.
+Their members included Moses Campos (guitar, vocals), Dylan Russell (bass, vocals), and Brandon Culpepper (drums, backing vocals).

 Music history

 The band commenced as a musical entity in 2010, with their first release, Get What You Deserve.
 This Is What I Want, a studio album, was released on August 6, 2013, from Blood & Ink Records.